knowusuboaky/Create-GenAI-Agents/README.md

 ## Contributing

-We welcome contributions to LLMAgent!
+We welcome contributions to LangAgent!
 If you'd like to contribute:
 1. Fork the repository.
 2. Create a branch for your feature (`git checkout -b feature/new-feature`).
 3. Commit your changes (`git commit -m "Add new feature"`).